mikeal/watch/README.md

 It will watch the given directories (defaults to the current working directory) with `watchTree` and run the given command every time a file changes.

+### Examples

+As stated above the pattern is:

+    watch <command> [...directory] [OPTIONS]

+To run the watch command in the terminal you have to write the following:

+    watch 'npm run test -s' directory

+As the command has to be written in quotation marks Windows users may need to use double quotes rather than single quotes

+    watch "npm run test -s" directory

+Note: Because Windows users may need to use double quotes rather than single quotes they need to escape the them in npm scripts

+    "scripts": {
+        "watch:osx": "watch 'npm run test -s' source" "watch:windows": "watch \"npm run test -s\" source", }

 ## Contributing

 ### Releasing